AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/user-access-new-relic.md

 ## Troubleshooting New Relic One Access {#troubleshooting}

-If you were added as a New Relic One user as described in the the section [Manage New Relic One Users](#manage-users) andcannot locate the original account confirmation email follow these steps.
+If you were added as a New Relic One user as described in the the section [Manage New Relic One Users](#manage-users) and can not locate the original account confirmation email follow these steps.

 1. Navigate to New Relic's login page at [`login.newrelic.com/login`](https://login.newrelic.com/login).